crate/crash/docs/getting-started.rst

 Query
 =====

-When you run Crash, you will see something like this:
+When you run Crash, it will greet you with an SQL prompt:

 .. image:: startup.png
     :alt: A screenshot of Crash after startup